opendime/chrome-opendime-extension/README.md

 To debug/change it as an extension, go to `chrome://extensions/` and...

 - click "Developer mode"
-- click "Load upacked extension"
+- click "Load unpacked extension"
 - give it this directory (ie. where `manifest.json` is located)
 - Use the Launch and/or Reload buttons
 - once installed, will also pop up any time an opendime is inserted